surudoiryu/twitchbot/README.md

 * install nodejs

 Create a twitch account for your bot here: https://www.twitch.tv/ and log in
 Get your bot token here: http://twitchapps.com/tmi/

+Make sure you also got a personal account, where the bot can connect to.

 Duplicate the .env_sample file and rename it too: .env
 Insert the values in the .env file